-The key technical difficulty encountered in undertaking the appraisal of employment land options related to the lack of detail about the design and detailed layout of potential sites.
+- The key technical difficulty encountered in undertaking the appraisal of employment land options related to the lack of detail about the design and detailed layout of potential sites.
 This is because it is considered that whilst the scale of development proposed could in some circumstances have a clear impact against some SA objectives, in many cases impacts would be more dependent on how any scheme is designed and implemented.
 Such uncertainties have been identified in the above tables where they occur.
-Another technical difficulty related to a full lack of understanding of potential effects of growth on some types of infrastructure.
+Another technical difficulty related to a lack of full understanding of potential effects of growth on some types of infrastructure.
 For example the effects of development (at any scale) on transport, sewerage or energy infrastructure are not fully understood.
 Work to identify the likely effects of growth on such infrastructure is on-going with relevant infrastructure providers but again effects are as likely to come as much from the location and phasing of development as well as the overall quantity of growth.
-Further evidence will therefore be collected to help the Authority understand the initial impact of this scale of growth and the effects of the preferred option post mitigation.

-The final difficulty encountered relates to the evidence which underpins the various employment land options identified.
+Further evidence will continue to be collected to help the Authority understand the precise impact of growth. - The final difficulty encountered relates to the evidence which underpins the various employment land options identified.
 Depending on the methodology used to calculate need actual requirements could vary significantly.
 The Council has sought to address this issue through identifying and appraising a range of options and commissioning expert demographers/forecasters to outline the most appropriate requirement to meet HMA wide need.

-- Further certainty will need to be built into this appraisal once specific sites for employment development have been identified.
-Impacts could be largely mitigated by a sequential approach to allocating employment land, avoiding those which appear to have value in terms of species, habitat or broader GI provision.
-This issue will need to be considered through later stages of the LDF preparation process. - The inclusion of a specific policy dealing with biodiversity and GI could help reduce impacts further by specifying appropriate habitat creation, tree planting and other screening and SUDS provision on site. - Measures to target new employment provision to areas which perform poorly in deprivation terms (see area profiles), promote developments which meet local needs including, where possible, setting aside land for micro and small business units and widen the employment base could help reduce economic deprivation. - Identifying strategic sites in locations known to be attractive to business investors in order to secure economic growth and employment benefits for the district could help ensure demand for the sites identified for employment uses - The Plan could include a policy to resist losses of employment land across the district, or specifically in deprived areas where evidence indicates that loss of employment could have a negative impact on the wider community. - The Plan could include a policy to secure new employment land provision in areas well served by public transport and close to other services and accessible by a choice of transport modes - Mitigation to reduce waste generation and the disposal of waste could be considered in detailed policy wording of any policy on employment land provision.
+- iv Mitigation measures could include: - Further assessment of specific sites for employment development through the SA process (see Appendix 6). - Adopting a sequential approach to allocating employment land, avoiding those which appear to have value in terms of species, habitat or broader GI provision. - The inclusion of a specific policy dealing with biodiversity and GI to reduce impacts by specifying appropriate habitat creation, tree planting and other screening and SUDS provision on site. - target new employment provision to areas which perform poorly in deprivation terms (see area profiles), promote developments which meet local needs including, where possible, setting aside land for micro and small business units and widen the employment base could help reduce economic deprivation. - Identifying strategic sites in locations known to be attractive to business investors in order to secure economic growth and employment benefits for the district could help ensure demand for the sites identified for employment uses - Inclusion of a plan policy to resist losses of employment land across the District, where evidence indicates that loss of employment could have a negative impact on the wider community. - Inclusion of a plan policy to secure new employment land provision in areas well served by public transport and close to other services and accessible by a choice of transport modes - Mitigation to reduce waste generation and the disposal of waste through the inclusion of appropriate policies in the Plan - A comprehensive suite of criteria-based policies to ensure mitigation of impacts in respect of water, air, noise and light where applicable.
+This could include policies to minimise lighting, secure the use of SUDS, locate new development away from sensitive receptors in terms of noise, air quality and odour etc.

-- A comprehensive suite of criteria-based policies to be applied in determining proposals for development could allow some mitigation of impacts identified in respect of water, air, noise and light where applicable.
-This could include policies to minimise lighting, secure the use of SUDS, locate new development away from sensitive receptors in terms of noise, air quality and odour etc. - Continued assessment work through the LDF could ensure preferred development sites were identified that had the least impact on areas of archaeological, architectural and cultural significance.
+- Continued assessment work through the LDF could ensure preferred development sites were identified that had the least impact on areas of archaeological, architectural and cultural significance.
 It could also seek to steer new development away from areas of sensitive or vulnerable landscapes or townscape. - An appropriate windfall policy could help ensure that new commercial development contributes to the regeneration of brownfield sites and the wider area where relevant.

-6.1.3 ISSUE 3: HOUSING DISTRIBUTION OPTIONS PREFERRED OPTION
+6.4 ISSUE 3: HOUSING DISTRIBUTION OPTIONS PREFERRED OPTION